Hospitality, Liquor & Gaming

 Specifically, a commercial hotel licence allows the sale of liquor to:

 General eligibility requirements apply including requiring a ‘fit and proper person’ including obtaining a criminal history check, a layout plan, location plan, town planning consent, title search, survey, company extract (if a corporate applicant).
-Other requirements may be required such as a risk-assessed management plan (RAMP), a community impact statement (CIS) and menu (if applicable).
+Other requirements may be required such as a risk-assessed management plan (RAMP)a community impact statement (CIS) and menu (if applicable).

-A subsidiary on-premises licence is required when selling liquor for on-premises consumption is a subsidiary or ‘secondary function’ of business.
+subsidiary on-premises licence is required when selling liquor for on-premises consumption is a subsidiary or ‘secondary function’ of business.
 Examples of such businesses include:

 Restaurant and café licence holders must provide meals as the ‘principal activity’ of their business.
 Generally, to satisfy this requirement, a restaurant or café must show that: